 3) As of June 21, 2021, the start of the first summer camp session, we will require all campers/clients to be COVID vaccinated, and be at least 14 days past their shot(s) in order to be served in any of our services going forward.

-4) We are strongly encouraging all summer staff (all our current staff will be fully vaccinated by April 22) to obtain vaccinations by June 1, but for the summer staff unable to do so they will quarantine at our camp for 14 days upon arrival and will need a negative COVID test at the end of their quarantine to continue their summer employment.
-During the staff quarantine period, unvaccinated staff will be safely separated from other staff, with strict rules in place all summer about leaving the camp, and we will of course do all we can to get them vaccinated once they arrive in Oakhurst.
+4) We are strongly encouraging all summer staff (all our current staff will be fully vaccinated by April 22) to obtain vaccinations by June 1, but for the summer staff unable to do so they will be assisted to get vaccination appointments immediately upon hire, will quarantine at our camp for 14 days upon arrival, and will need a negative COVID test at the end of their quarantine to continue their summer employment.
+During the staff quarantine period, unvaccinated staff will be safely separated from other staff, with strict rules in place all summer about leaving the camp.

 for specific dates for the newly modified 2021 Summer Camp schedule.